What we know about the victims of the most destructive fire in LA history

-A man died defending his home with a hose.
-What we know about the victims of the most destructive fire in LA history
+Man died defending his home with a hose.
+What we know about victims of ‘most destructive’ fire in LA history

-All five victims were reportedly killed in the Eaton fire that has been blazing through Altadena and Pasadena
+Five victims were reportedly killed in the Eaton fire that has been blazing through Altadena and Pasadena, while two others were killed in the Palisades fire

 Your support helps us to tell the story